 In addition, the Moditope® antigens are the basis of a collaboration with BioNTech (Mainz, Germany) to clone and characterise T cell receptors against Modi-1 specific epitopes.

-Scancell’s most recent acquisition, a technology platform to produce high affinity, direct killing, anti-glycan monoclonal antibodies (AvidiMab™), offers a new opportunity for collaboration and commercial transactions with antibody engineering companies looking for differentiated therapeutic targets.
+Scancell’s acquisition of a technology platform to produce high affinity, direct killing, anti-glycan monoclonal antibodies (AvidiMab™), offers a new opportunity for collaboration and commercial transactions with antibody engineering companies looking for differentiated therapeutic targets.